How to Use IF Statement in Data Validation Formula in Excel (6 Ways)

 Data validation for dates

-We can enter any dates without any problem except for the dates greater than today’s date as we can see from the following figure.
+We can enter any date without any problem except for the dates greater than today’s date (written on 2/28/2022).

 Excel data validation formula if statement